gauntlet-g3-zapcut/zapcut-ai/docs/pre-prompt.md

-Generate a PRD.md for non-technical stuff and Architecture.md for the technical architecture.
+Generate sharded PRD files into the `docs/PRD` directory for non-technical stuff and Architecture.md for the technical architecture.

 AI Video Generation Pipeline
 Background